 NB.

-Full-time students should register for five (5) courses each semester.
-Part-time students should register for three (3) courses each semester.
-As detailed above, Gender Majors MUST successfully complete 11 courses offered by the Institute for Gender and Development Studies, Mona Unit, three (3) Foundation courses, four (4) courses from the Department of Sociology and 12 free electives depending on your Minor, for a total of 30 courses (90 credits) OR 93 credits if you are required to do FOUN1019).
+- Full-time students should register for five (5) courses each semester - Part-time students should register for three (3) courses each semester - As detailed above, Gender Majors MUST successfully complete ALL of the following: - 11 compulsory courses offered by the Institute for Gender and Development Studies (IGDS) Mona Unit; - 3 University Foundation courses; - At least 1 Foreign Language course - 4 specified courses from the Department of Sociology, Psychology & Social Work; - 11 free electives depending on Minor selected, for a total of 30 courses (90 credits) OR 30 courses (93 credits if you were required to do FOUN1019 Critical Reading and Writing in the Social Sciences).